MatejFrnka/ScalableML-project/README.md

 ![alt text](./images/id2223%20roi.png "Football Dataset")

 The model placed roughly 1.000 bets on 10.000 matches and ended up with a 7% return of investment (ROI).
-It should be noted that the model also had a drawdown of -40% before a runup to +40% before ending on the final ROI.
+It should be noted that the model also had a drawdown of -40%, then a runup to +40%, before ending on the final ROI.

 ## 6. Conclusions